i The current Canadian wealth situation

 Holding companies are also used in conjunction with probate fee and estate tax minimisation strategies as outlined above.
 Private company shares can pass under a secondary will, which typically may not need to be probated, thereby saving fees and tax, which can be significant where the shares have a high value.
 There is potential for double taxation on death where assets are held in a holding company, since a deceased person will be subject to personal taxation on the deemed disposition of the shares of the holding company giving rise to possible taxable capital gains, and also the same gains may be reflected in the holding company's underlying assets, on which tax will be paid at the corporate level on sale of the assets or wind-up of the company.
 It is therefore necessary to implement proper post mortem tax planning to avoid potential double taxation on death.

-ii Anti-money laundering regime
+ii Anti-money laundering regime and new transparency requirements

 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act came into effect in 2001.
 It introduced requirements for a compliance regime, record-keeping, client identification and reporting.
 Reporting entities must implement a compliance regime, keep certain records, obtain certain client identification and report suspicious transactions to an independent agency, the FINTRAC.
 Certain other financial transactions, as well as terrorist property, must also be reported.
 Reporting entities include financial institutions, such as banks, trust companies, loan companies, life insurance companies, brokers and agents, securities dealers, accountants and accounting firms carrying out certain transactions, real estate brokers, and certain others.
 The legislation imposes harsh financial and criminal penalties, including imprisonment for failure to report.
 Reporting entities have to send large cash transaction reports to FINTRAC when they receive an amount of C$10,000 or more in cash in the course of a single transaction, and financial entities, money service businesses and casinos have to report incoming and outgoing international electronic funds transfers of C$10,000 or more in a single transaction.

-V OUTLOOK and conclusions
+V OUTLOOK AND CONCLUSIONS

 2 Fundy Settlement v.
 Canada, 2012 SCC 14, 1 SCR 520.